tdarlic/making-embedded-systems/Week3/README.md

 User button on Disco board is connected to the PA0 port which is pin number 34 on MCU.

 In order to have the interrupt working we first need to setup the NVIC to interrupt on that particular pin.
-This was acomplished also trough the STM32 CubeIDE code configurator.
+This was accomplished also trough the STM32 CubeIDE code configurator.
 Pin name in the code configurator is PA0/WKUP and is setup as below:
 * GPIO mode: External interrupt Mode with Rising edge trigger detection
 * Pull up and Pull down disabled